 20. PostScript CID findfont name.
 No name string present.
 Thus, the PostScript Name defined by name ID 6 should be used with the "findfont" invocation for locating the font in the context of a PostScript interpreter.

 21. WWS family name: Since Times New Roman is a WWS font, this field does not need to be specified.
-If the font contained styles such as "caption", "display", "handwriting", etc, that would be noted here.
+If the font contained styles such as "caption", "display", "handwriting", etc., that would be noted here.

 22. WWS subfamily name: Since Times New Roman is a WWS font, this field does not need to be specified.